ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 * *hparams.py*
 * *datasets.py*

 First of all, the file *main.py* contains the main implementation of the training script.
 It imports the information and settings from all other files in the repository in order to train the selected EfficientNet model on the dataset.
-It builds the model, includes the loss function with the adaptive regularization and runs both the training and evaluation.
+It builds the model, includes the loss function with the adaptive regularization, and runs both the training and evaluation.
 This file needs to be run when training the model.
-Furthermore, it contains flags with which before running for example the dataset configuration, the directory of checkpoints or the chosen model can be defined.
+Furthermore, it contains flags with which before running for example the dataset configuration, the directory of checkpoints, or the chosen model can be defined.

 Next, the file *hparams.py* contains all hyperparameters for the model architecture and for the training.
-They are related to the model, the training, the validation, the dataset used and running everything.
+They are related to the model, the training, the validation, the dataset used, and running everything.
 They can be changed in the *hparam_str* flag of the file *main.py* or immediately in the hyperparameters file itself.
 Furthermore, this file can simply be used to get an overview of all chosen hyperparameters.

 Finally, the file *datasets.py* is of importance while training the model.
-In this file, the configurations for all availabe datasets need to be defined.
-They are used as an input both for the training and for the validation.
+In this file, the configurations for all available datasets need to be defined.
+They are used as input both for the training and for the validation.
 When defining the configurations, hyperparameters from the file *hparams.py* can possibly be redefined.
 Those datasets can then be called in the *dataset_cfg* flag of the file *main.py*.
 In the next subsection, it is discussed in detail how new dataset configurations can be defined.

 ### 3.2.
 Implementation of a New Dataset

-Several datasets are already implemented in the tensorflow implementation of the EfficientNetV2 model.
-The datasets implemented are: ImageNet, ImageNet21k, ImageNetTfds, Cifar10, Cifar100, Flowers, TFFlowers and Cars.
+Several datasets are already implemented in the TensorFlow implementation of the EfficientNetV2 model.
+The datasets implemented are ImageNet, ImageNet21k, ImageNetTfds, Cifar10, Cifar100, Flowers, TFFlowers, and Cars.
 In order to analyze if the implementation of EfficientNetV2 is adaptable to other datasets as well, an attempt was made to introduce a new dataset: FashionMNIST [[1]](#1).
-FashionMNIST is a dataset containing 10 different classes of Zalando product types, with in total 60000 testing and 10000 validation examples.
+FashionMNIST is a dataset containing 10 different classes of Zalando product types, with in total of 60000 testing and 10000 validation examples.
 They are all provided as grayscaled images with dimensions of 28x28 pixels.

 In order to implement a new type of dataset, several changes needed to be made to the file *datasets.py*.
 First of all, a new class needed to be created for the new input of FashionMNIST.
 Similarly, to the other datasets, the new class was created by copying an older class and only changing the relevant entries in the dictionary.
 The new implementation was based on the class CIFAR10Input, which was the class used in the tutorial and thus (in theory) proven to be working.
 In the configuration dictionary of the new FashionMNIST class, the following elements were updated: